TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Development Boards/ESP32-S3/README.md

 Neither one comes with modern *Thread* wireless radio (802.15.4).
 Currently the only ESP microcontroller that natively supports 802.15.4 (required for *Thread* and *Zigbee*) is the *ESP32-H2*.

 ## Limitations
-Some useful features found in *ESP32S* have been removed in *ESP32-S3*.
-Here are the key differences:
+Some useful features found in *ESP32S* have been removed in *ESP32-S3*:

 | Feature | Removal |
 | --- | --- |